Suvadip-sana/Suvadip-sana/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently pursuing my M.Sc in Computer Science.
-- 🌱 I’m currently learning Full Stack, Java
+- 🌱 I’m currently learning Full Stack and Java
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->
 <!-- 💬 Ask me about ... -->